Independent-AI-Labs/AMI-UX/cms/README.md

 # Docs Shell (Next.js + Vanilla JS)

+The docs shell turns raw documentation repositories into an interactive, searchable workspace for AMI teams.
+It combines a Next.js edge service with lightweight browser modules so writers, engineers, and compliance reviewers can browse, annotate, and serve content without leaving the orchestrator.

+## What You Get

 A Next.js 15.5 service that hosts the docs shell UI and JSON-backed APIs.
 Rendering (Markdown, Mermaid, KaTeX) runs client-side via vanilla modules under `public/js/`; the Next runtime provides file/tree/media APIs, config persistence, and upload endpoints.

 ## Tech Stack